 We asked respondents about their top challenges in reducing carbon emissions.
-Not surprising, lack of funding came out on top for 54% of respondents, followed by insufficient payback or return on investment at 45.9% and lack of tools to measure and model emissions reductions at 40.50%.
+Not surprisingly, lack of funding came out on top for 54% of respondents, followed by insufficient payback or return on investment at 45.9% and lack of tools to measure and model emissions reductions at 40.50%.
 Other respondents cited lack of technical expertise, business growth, and lack of executive support.

 Take Action: 2020 is a new decade and the time for action is now.
 This recent blog, Five Sustainability Excuses Your Company Can’t Afford To Make in 2020, provides insight into overcoming barriers to sustainability progress.

 What companies are taking action and how are they prioritizing?
 We asked what strategies are being employed to accelerate progress toward net zero carbon.
 Slightly more than 70% of respondents indicated they had set a zero carbon target, which is a critical first step.
 Nearly 65% have engaged stakeholders and conducted a greenhouse gas inventory and set baselines.
 Another 41% have employed demand-side reduction activities, while 32% have developed a roadmap to achieve goals.

 Take Action: ENGIE Impact recently discussed strategies for accelerating progress with two leading businesses that have found success, Caesars Entertainment and Staples.
 Watch our webinar, Lessons from Leaders, to learn more about optimizing utility usage, identifying untapped areas, innovative financing models and engaging your stakeholders.